 - Aids and equipment

 Access to work covers physical and sensory disabilities, mental health issues, learning difficulties and intellectual disabilities.

-The costs of Access to Work for the employer depends on the length of time the employee has been employed.
-For new employees Access to Work covers 100% of the costs of adjustments if assistance is applied for within the first six weeks of the job.
-The longer someone has been employed by an organisation the more the employer is expected to contribute.
-Current advice from https://www.gov.uk/access-to-work/overview or your local job centre should always be sought as when the need arises.
+The costs of Access to Work for the employer depend on the length of time the employee has been employed.
+For new employees, Access to Work covers 100% of the costs of adjustments if the employer/employee apply for assistance within the first six weeks of the job.
+The longer someone has been employed by an organisation, the more the employer is expected to contribute.
+If you are in the UK, you can find updated advice at https://www.gov.uk/access-to-work/overview or from your local job centre as/when the need arises.

-Archives that have used the scheme have generally found that it is very workable system, helps them to keep or provide employment to a colleague with a disability, and that it can be used to overcome the extra financial challenges that some disability adaptations might bring.
+Archives and records management teams that have used the scheme have generally found it to be a very workable system, helps them to keep or provide employment to a colleague with a disability, and that it can be used to overcome the extra financial challenges that some disability adaptations might bring.